Engee documentation

 • — base-collector voltage.

-The equation that determines the base-collector charge and capacitor current:
+The equation that defines the base-collector charge and the capacitor current:

 .